Matt Damon sets down at Berlin Film Festival with Kiss The Future doc – The Hamden Journal

 Matt Damon revealed he is in the early stages of research in a documentary project tackling the war in Ukraine at the Berlin Film Festival on Sunday.

-The Jason Bourne actor and producer was at the festival as one of the producers on the documentary Kiss The Future, revisiting the Siege of Sarajevo in the 1990s through the prism of U2’s solidarity with the city’s besieged citizens.
+The Jason Bourne actor and producer was at the festival as one of the producers on Kiss The Future.

+The documentary revisits the Siege of Sarajevo in the 1990s through the prism of U2’s solidarity with the city’s besieged citizens as well as its underground music scene.
+Watch the first trailer here.

-Asked if he could see himself getting involved in a documentary on the war in Ukraine, in the vein of Sean Penn’s Superpower, Damon revealed he was researching a potential project.
+Asked at the press conference whether he could see himself getting involved in a documentary on the war in Ukraine, in the vein of Sean Penn’s Superpower, Damon revealed he was researching a potential project.

-He said he had never exchanged with Ukrainian President Volodymyr Zelenskyy but had met his wife Olena Zelenska at the U.N.
+The actor-producer said he had not had direct exchanges with Ukrainian President Volodymyr Zelenskyy but had met his wife Olena Zelenska at the U.N.
 Assembly last year.

 “I think a lot of wonderful films are being made about it now.
 I’m sure there will be many, many more going forward.
 We don’t have anything on right now… although we actually do have somebody over there researching one but it’s in its early stages.

-“Nenad very humble, but it was a very, very personal story for him and to listen to him talk about it, it was really impossible for us not to want to be involved,” Damon explained, when quizzed on his involvement at the press conference for the film.
+“Nenad is very humble, but it was a very, very personal story for him and to listen to him talk about it, it was really impossible for us not to want to be involved,” Damon explained.

 Cicin-Sain said he had been drawn to the story of the U2 concert as a way to re-explore what had happened in Sarajevo after seeing a “re-flaring” of nationalism in the region in recent years.